 It’s important to understand that locally advanced breast cancer is not the same as metastatic breast cancer.
-Metastatic breast cancer occurs where breast cancer has spread to other, more distant parts of the body.
-Read more about metastatic breast cancer here.
+Metastatic breast cancer occurs where breast cancer has spread to other, more distant, parts of the body such as the bones, liver or other organs in the body.
+It is referred to as Stage IV (4) breast cancer.
+Read about metastatic breast cancer.

 Treatments for locally advanced breast cancer are similar to the treatments for other types of breast cancers.
 Depending on the size of your breast cancer or the way in which it has spread, your treatments may be offered at different stages from other people.